 Intro to Recipe

-It's still Spring but I'm looking forward to using this sauce along with my grilled specialties.
+With the Fourth of July so close, I'm looking forward to using this sauce along with my grilled favorites.

 Although I normally made this sauce on the stove top, this is also a great recipe to be made in the crock pot.